Alexei Nikolaevich, Tsarevich of Russia: Hemophilia

+Rasputin

 In the autumn of 1907, Alexei fell and hurt his leg while playing in Alexander Park.
 The fall triggered an internal hemorrhage.
 His paternal aunt Grand Duchess Olga Alexandrovna of Russia reflected that "the poor child lay in such pain, dark patches under his eyes and his little body all distorted, and the leg terribly swollen."
 The doctors could do nothing.
-Alexandra telegraphed Princess Anastasia of Montenegro and asked her to find Rasputin.
+Alexandra telegraphed Princess Anastasia of Montenegro and asked her to find the Christian mystic and faith healer Grigori Rasputin.
 Rasputin prayed over Alexei and told Alexei, "Your pain is going away.
 You will soon be well.
 You must thank God for healing you.
 And now, go to sleep."
 Soon after Rasputin left, the swelling in Alexei's leg went down.
-Grand Duchess Olga Alexandrovna of Russia was amazed by Alexei's swift recovery, and she wrote that the next morning Alexei "was not just alive – but well.
+Alexei's sister Olga was amazed by Alexei's swift recovery, and she wrote that the next morning Alexei "was not just alive— but well.
 He was sitting up in bed, the fever gone, the eyes clear and bright, not a sign of any swelling on his leg."

 In September 1912, Alexei and his family visited their hunting retreat in the Białowieża Forest.
 On 5 September, Alexei jumped into a rowboat and hit his groin on the oarlocks.
 A large bruise appeared within minutes but in a week reduced in size.
 In mid-September, the family moved to Spała (then in Russian Poland).
 On 2 October, Alexei accompanied his mother on a drive in the woods.
 The "juddering of the carriage had caused a still-healing hematoma in his upper thigh to rupture and start bleeding again."
 He had to be carried out of the carriage in an almost unconscious state.
 His temperature rose, his heartbeat dropped, and he hemorrhaged in his upper thigh and abdomen.
 For 11 days, he screamed, "O Lord, have mercy on me!" and begged Alexandra, "Mama, help me!"
 He asked Alexandra to "build me a little monument of stones in the woods" and asked "When I'm dead, it won't hurt any more, will it?"
 Alexandra never left his bedside, and she refused to rest or eat.
 Nicholas "took turns with Alix to sit with Alexei," but he "rushed weeping bitterly to his study" when he saw Alexei scream.
 On 6 October, Alexei's fever rose to 39 degrees, and he hemorrhaged into his stomach.
 On 8 October, Alexei received the last sacrament.
 Alexei's tutor, Pierre Gilliard, wrote to his children, "Pray, my children, pray daily and fervently for our precious heir."
 On 10 October, a medical bulletin announcing Alexei's impending death was published in the newspapers.